 Every methodology is imperfect until it is made perfect with the use of various tools and techniques.
-Achieving perfection is a never-ending process and by perfection we mean ‘zero defects.’
+Achieving perfection is a never-ending process and by perfection, we mean ‘zero defects.’
 It is a human behavior to make mistakes and in order to prevent those mistakes, Shigeo Shingo adopted the poka-yoke technique in the Toyota Production System (TPS).

 The term poka-yoke is a Japanese term, which means ‘mistake proofing.’
 It is one of the helpful tools of Lean Six Sigma for continuous improvement.

 Types of Poka-Yoke

 This is a technique which warns users about the occurrence of an error and predicts the possibility of a defect.
 This mechanism is effective because of the implementation of a corrective action as soon as there is an error detection.
 And it doesn’t allow such errors to pass on to the next process.

 A classic example of a poka-yoke device is electric sockets.
 The shape of the sockets is in such a manner that when we plug those in, it goes the right way.
 So, there is no question of making a mistake.

 Having an error-free system is great and it has some additional benefits as well, such as:

-- In Lean manufacturing, poka-yoke ensures reduction in the number of defects, which results in production of high quality items.
+- In Lean manufacturing, poka-yoke ensures a reduction in the number of defects, which results in the production of high-quality items.

 - There is an improvement in the production process because of the non-value added element or waste removal.

 - Poka-yoke devices are inexpensive and easy to implement.

 - The ultimate advantage of installing these devices is customer satisfaction through quality and delivery performance.